-Generally, you cannot get access to an exchange without a brokerage account.
-Thus, it is impossible to put stocks before would-be buyers without such an account.
+Generally, you cannot access an exchange without a brokerage account.
+Thus, putting stocks before would-be buyers without such an account is impossible.

-Therefore, to sell stocks without a broker you will need to locate the transfer agent of the company that issues the stock.
-To explain, the transfer agent has the legal power to sell the stock and access to an exchange or a brokerage account.
+Therefore, to sell stocks without a broker, you will need to locate the company’s transfer agent that issues the stock.
+To explain, the transfer agent has the legal power to sell the stock and access an exchange or a brokerage account.

 You can usually locate the transfer agent handling a stock by going to the investor relations section of a company’s website.
-In fact, there should be a direct link to the transfer agent on the company’s website.
+There should be a direct link to the transfer agent on the company’s website.

 On the positive side, a transfer agent will handle all the details of selling the stock.
 On the negative side, a transfer agent usually charges a higher fee than a brokerage.
-Hence, you will often make more money by selling by selling shares through a brokerage account.
+Hence, selling shares through a brokerage account often makes more money.

-Additionally, it can take several days or longer for a transfer agent to sell a stock and send you the money.
-Therefore, you could have to use a brokerage account if you need to sell shares fast.
+Additionally, a transfer agent can take several days or longer to sell a stock and send you the money.
+Therefore, you could use a brokerage account to sell shares quickly.

 Fortunately, online brokerages like TD Ameritrade or Charles Schwab will let you set up accounts fast.
 On the other hand, you will need to meet all the requirements of online brokers.

-Given these circumstances, it is not a good idea to buy stocks without a broker if you might need to cash shares out quickly.
-Additionally, you should always ask how to sell stocks when you buy shares directly.
+Given these circumstances, buying stocks without a broker is not a good idea if you might need to cash shares out quickly.
+Additionally, it would be best always to ask how to sell stocks when buying shares directly.

 Conversely, it is easy to sell stocks through a direct purchase plan.
 Typically, you only need to notify the plan’s administrator you want to sell the stock to unload shares.

 Furthermore, if you sell fractional shares of stock, you can receive a fraction of the equity’s value back.
-Thus, it is not a good strategy to invest money you could need soon in a direct purchase plan.
+Thus, investing money you could need soon in a direct purchase plan is not a good strategy.
 Instead, you could save money by using a traditional brokerage account.

 Selling Stock Directly without a Broker

 Unfortunately, most of today’s stocks exist only as digital investments.
 In fact, it takes a special request to get a paper stock certificate sent to you.
-Getting such a stock certificate is a hassle because the issuing company will probably have to print it up for you specially.
+Getting such a stock certificate is a hassle because the issuing company will probably have to print it up for you.

-However, if you have a paper certificate, you can sign the stock over to another person like you would a car title.
-Note, you could need to get the signature witnessed or notarized for a stock sale to be official.
-In addition, you could have a difficult time locating a lawyer or broker that knows how to deal with paper stocks.
+However, if you have a paper certificate, you can sign the stock over to another person, like a car title.
+Note that you could need to get the signature witnessed or notarized for a stock sale to be official.
+In addition, you could have difficulty locating a lawyer or broker who knows how to deal with paper stocks.

 You cannot buy Apple (NASDAQ: AAPL) stock without a broker or a brokerage account.
 Moreover, Apple does not offer a dividend reinvestment program (DRIP) or a direct purchase program.

-However, it is possible to purchase Apple stock from almost every online brokerage.
+However, purchasing Apple stock from almost every online brokerage is possible.
 Thus, you will have no problem adding Apple to your portfolio.

-On the other hand, you can purchase Ford (NYSE: F) stock without a broker or a brokerage account.
-To buy Ford shares directly you need to contact Ford’s transfer agent Computershare directly.
+You can purchase Ford (NYSE: F) stock without a broker or a brokerage account.
+To buy Ford shares directly, contact Ford’s transfer agent, Computershare.
 Usually, the best way to contact Computershare is through its website.
 However, you can telephone or email the Ford Team at Computershare directly.

 How to Learn if you can Purchase a Company’s Stock Directly?

-It is very easy to learn if a company offers direct purchases of its stock by going to the company’s website.
-Simply find the investor relations portion of the website and look for frequently asked questions or FAQ.
+It is very easy to learn if a company offers direct purchases of its stock by going to its website.
+Simply find the investor relations portion of the website and look for frequently asked questions or FAQs.

-In most cases, one question will tell you if the company offers direct stock purchase.
-Moreover, the FAQ will usually tell you how to buy stock directly; if the company offers a direct purchase option, or a DRIP.
+Usually, one question will tell you if the company offers a direct stock purchase.
+Moreover, the FAQ usually tells you how to buy stock directly if the company offers a direct purchase option or a DRIP.

 Furthermore, you can learn about direct purchase options by typing the company’s name and the world’s buy stock directly into a search engine.
-In fact, search engines like Google can take you straight to the direct purchase information on the company’s website.
+Search engines like Google can take you straight to the direct purchase information on the company’s website.

-What Stocks can I Buy Without A Broker?
+Which Stocks Can I Buy Without A Broker?

 Notably, many companies no longer offer a direct stock option.
 However, many corporations still offer direct purchase of their stock.

 Generally, the easiest way to locate stocks with a direct purchase option is to go to the websites of transfer agent companies like Computershare.
-In fact, such companies, usually list all the direct purchase stocks they have available on their websites.
+Such companies usually list all the direct purchase stocks available on their websites.